 The 28th Amendment (Equal Rights) will bring America one step closer to its promise of liberty and justice for all.
 Bright, young legal minds want to discuss legal strategies to address discrimination, particularly at the intersection of gender, race, class, and ethnicity.

-- A taped panel discussion of the case Virginia v Ferriero with the lead counsel and plaintiffs (Attorneys General of Illinois, Nevada, and Virginia).
+- Our lead panel which discussing the case Virginia v Ferriero with the lead counsel and plaintiffs (Attorneys General of Illinois, Nevada, and Virginia).

-- A short video introducing a wide variety of areas and experiences in which gender discrimination impacts Americans.
+- A short video by the VoteEqualityUS interns introducing a wide variety of areas and experiences in which gender discrimination impacts Americans.

-Next, students will join a one hour panel discussion, selected during registration, followed by a short break (to grab lunch or meet one of the panelists) and then a one hour small group discussion facilitated by a practitioner, professor, or subject matter expert.
+Next, students will join a one hour panel discussion, selected during registration, followed by a short break and a one hour small group discussion facilitated by a practitioner, professor, or subject matter expert.

 - Employment law